sefffal/PlanetOrbits.jl/README.md

 - `Ω`: Longitude of the ascending node, radians.
 - `plx`: Distance to the system expressed in milliarcseconds of parallax.

+Since conventions for `τ` vary, we do not impose any particular reference system. `τ` in days is essentiall just an offset on whatever `t` values you provide.
+If you are using a particular reference system and want `t` to be e.g. the current MJD, than `τ` should be the epoch of periastron passage in MJD.
+Similarily, if you are using the convention that `τ` is measured as a fraction of the orbital period at some reference epoch, you will have to calculate and make than conversion yourself.

 Paramters can either be specified by position or as keyword arguments (but not a mix).
 Positional arguments are recommended if you are creating objects in a tight loop.